Another Perfect Murder

 It took me some time

 later.
-He cited the delay to his car's battery problem.
+He cited the delay due to his car's battery problem.
 Throughout the evening I was distracted and found it difficult to strike normal conversations, but Sujay seemed to have overcome it

 all.
-During the conversations he did mention that business was weak and he had
+During the conversations he did mention that business was weak and he was looking for other business opportunities.
+He also said half seriously that he had started buying lottery tickets to try his luck.
+This was much joked about,

 and all of us laughed.